Audience FAQs

 How safe are dental implants?

-A dental implant is typically made of titanium or titanium alloy, materials that are highly biocompatible.
-This means the human body usually accepts them without rejecting them.
-The implant is surgically placed into the jawbone, where it integrates through a natural process called osseointegration.
-Over time, the bone fuses with the implant, creating a stable foundation for a crown, bridge, or denture.
-Because of this biological integration, dental implants are often more stable than traditional removable dentures.
+Dental implants are typically made from titanium or titanium alloy.
+These materials are highly biocompatible, meaning the human body usually accepts them without rejection.
+The implant is placed into the jawbone through a surgical procedure.
+Over time, the bone fuses with the implant in a process called osseointegration.
+This creates a sturdy foundation for a crown, bridge, or denture.

 Dr. Rifat Alsaman